 [18:44] Training for Obesity Medicine

-Alexandra stresses the importance of obesity medicine being that two-thirds of our country make up obese people.
+Alexandra stresses the importance of obesity medicine: Two-thirds of our country is made up of obese people.
 This is a huge underserved population.
 That said, Obesity Medicine covers the whole umbrella of anyone treating anybody with excess weight to lose and doing it in a thoughtful and trained manner.

 To give you a better understanding, Alexandra explains the American Board of Obesity Medicine was founded in 2011.
 They created a track out of training which means you have to be board-certified in a primary specialty.
 Then you have to accrue a certain amount of credits and attend conferences over about a two-year period.